mathie/mathie.github.io/_posts/2005/2005-11-09-writing-an-auto-responder.markdown

 - Python
 - Work
 ---
-<p>OK, mostly these are notes just now, as I do a little research for <a href="https://sourceforge.net/tracker/index.php?func=detail&aid=1350425&group_id=85788&atid=577305">#1350425</a>.
-I'm trying to figure out what the 'correct' behaviour for an email auto responder is.  <a href="http://www.logicalware.com/">MailManager</a> has an auto response system which will send out an email when a ticket is submitted, to acknowledge its receipt.
+<p>OK, mostly these are notes just now, as I do a little research for [#1350425](https://sourceforge.net/tracker/index.php?func=detail&aid=1350425&group_id=85788&atid=577305).
+I'm trying to figure out what the 'correct' behaviour for an email auto responder is.
+[MailManager](http://www.logicalware.com/) has an auto response system which will send out an email when a ticket is submitted, to acknowledge its receipt.
 I want to get it <em>right</em>.</p>

 <p>There are two problems:</p>